enabledhq/enabledhq.github.io/_posts/2018-06-29-april-news-round-up-technology-design-business.md

 date: '2018-06-29 15:02 +0930'
 published: false
 title: 'April News Round-up: Technology, Design, Business '
+author:
+  - linh
+main-category: news
+categories:
+  - news
+description: >-
+  What’s been happening in April 2018: roundup of news on technology, innovation, business, design and inside Enabled.
+meta-description: >-
+  What’s been happening in April 2018: roundup of news on technology, innovation, business, design and inside Enabled.
+excerpt: >-
+  What’s been happening in April 2018: roundup of news on technology, innovation, business, design and inside Enabled.
 ---
 A hand-picked selection of news and articles worth reading this month.